-JPMorgan Chase's liquidity could be impaired at any given time by factors such as:
+JPMorgan Chase's liquidity can be impacted at any given time as a result of factors such as:

-- market-wide illiquidity or disruption; - unforeseen liquidity or capital requirements, including as a result of changes in laws, rules and regulations; - inability to sell assets, or to sell assets at favourable times or prices; - default by a CCP or other significant market participant; - unanticipated outflows of cash or collateral; - unexpected loss of consumer deposits or higher than anticipated draws on lending-related commitments; and - lack of market or customer confidence in JPMorgan Chase or financial institutions in general.
+- market-wide illiquidity or disruption; - changes in liquidity or capital requirements resulting from changes in laws, rules and regulations, including those in response to economic effects of systemic events; - actions taken by the U.S. government or by the Federal Reserve to reduce its balance sheet, which may reduce deposits held by JPMorgan Chase and other financial institutions; - inability to sell assets, or to sell assets at favourable times or prices; - default by a CCP or other significant market participant; - unanticipated outflows of cash or collateral; - unexpected loss of deposits or higher than anticipated draws on lending-related commitments; and - lack of market or customer confidence in JPMorgan Chase or financial institutions in general.